telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/rangesplineseries.md

 ## Declaratively Defined Series

-You can use the definition from __Example 1__ to display a RangeSplineSeries:
+You can use the definition from __Example 1__ to display a RangeSplineSeries.

 #### __[XAML] Example 1: Declaring a RangeSplineSeries in XAML__
 {{region radchartview-series-areaseries-rangesplineseries_0}}